 Space Invaders watch – ready to invade your wallet… big time!

-Romain Jerome Space Invaders watch watches
+Romain Jerome Space Invaders watch - Day colour

 If you love high-end watches and uber successful arcade video games of the 1970s and 80s, AND have a lazy US$20,000 ready to splash around, then I present to you the Romain Jerome Space Invaders watch.